stephenwvickers/node-windows-eventlog-reader/README.md

    to the event and not defined by this module
  * `message` - String containing the formatted event message

+# Error Handling

+Each operation exposed by this module typically requires a mandatory callback function which will be called when an operation completes.

+Callback functions are typically provided an `error` argument, and almost all errors are instances of the `Error` class.

+In the event a Windows event log is cleared while a reader is reading from it the Win32 API will return the error code `ERROR_EVENTLOG_FILE_CHANGED`.
+In this case the `error` argument will be an instance of the `eventlog.EventLogClearedError` class.

+This type of error will typically only occur for operations that involve a read from the event log, e.g. `read()` or `tail()`.

+If this error is experienced, the event log can be closed, re-opened, and the original request re-submitted:

+    var offset = 1;

+    function cb (error) {
+        if (error) {
+            // When an error occurs this operation will complete, and in the
+            // case of an event log being cleared we want to re-open it and
+            // re-submit our event
+            if (error instanceof eventlog.EventLogClearedError) {
+                eventlog.close ();
+                eventlog.open (function (error) {
+                    if (error)
+                        console.error (error.toString ());
+                    else
+                        eventlog.tail (offset, cb);
+                });
+            } else {
+                console.error (error.toString ());
+            }
+        } else {
+            offset = event.recordNumber;
+            console.dir (event);
+        }
+    }

+    eventlog.tail (offset, cb);

 # Using This Module

 Event log readers are represented by an instance of the `Reader` class.
 This